Initial Certification Application

 Preparations for the Examination:

-In preparing for the examination, the candidate should become familiar with the formats of the questions used.
+In preparing for the examination, the candidate should become familiar with the question formats used.

 It is very difficult to keep the temperature in the examination centers at a level that is satisfactory to all.
 Frequently, some find it too warm and others too cool.
 It is strongly suggested that those persons sensitive to cooler temperatures bring a sweater or jacket to the examination center.